falkr/designscience/pages/preparation.md

 We often hear the formulation _"I am writing my master thesis."_ This shows the focus on the tangible product of the thesis, which is the thesis report.
-That's understandable, given that students receive the grades for their thesis based on the report.
-But focussing primarily on the report is also limiting and doesn't help to understand what you need to do.
-There are some other, equally critical concepts involved, illustrated in the figure below.
+Given that your final grade is based on the report, this is understanable.
+But focussing primarily on the report is also limiting and doesn't help to understand what you need to actually do.

 ---
 type: figure